Should You Leave Water in The Dog Crate?

 Dog in the crate

 The decision about whether to leave water ultimately depends on your individual dog and lifestyle.
-Consider how long they will be crated, crate setup, age, accidents history, and health conditions.
-If you have an adult dog crated only moderately or have a way to meet their needs, water can likely stay.
+Consider how long they will be crated, crate setup, age, accident history, and health conditions.
+If you have an adult dog crated only moderately, water can likely stay.
+This also applies if you have a way to meet their needs.
 But for young pups, dogs with medical issues, or those crated extensively, removing it may be safest.
+For related advice on managing crate time, read how long you can leave a dog alone.